How to Make Easy Sourdough Bread Recipe

 The Poke Test

-The next day check the dough to see if it’s ready to bake using the poke test.
+Another way to check the dough to see if it’s ready to bake is using the poke test.
 Using a floured finger, poke into the dough about an inch.

 One of three things will happen.

-Or the dough springs back partially and you know it is ready to bake.
+- Second, the dough springs back partially, indicating it is ready to bake.

-If the dough doesn’t spring back at all, it is over proofed and will not rise much when baked.
+- If the dough doesn’t spring back at all, it is overproofed and will not rise much when baked.
 All is not lost though!
-The bread will still have beautiful flavor but will just be a bit more dense.
-Yu can turn over-proofed bread into delicious croutons, breadcrumbs or flatbread.
-I always enjoyed fresh baked bread, regardless of how dense it was!
+The bread will still have a beautiful flavor but will just be a bit more dense.
+You can turn over-proofed bread into delicious croutons, breadcrumbs, or flatbread.
+I always enjoyed freshly baked bread, regardless of how dense it was!

 Once you get into a rhythm, you will know when the dough is ready by how it looks in your bowl.
 I make two loave each time I bake using the same two bowls, and rarely do the poke test anymore.
 Although there are some mornings I wake up to dough pushing up the plate.
 I simply lift the plate enough to reach my hand in, scrape the dough off of the plate and continue on.